 The Victim Compensation Trust fund has been established to provide financial support/cash awards for victims of crime.
 Assistance is provided in the areas of counseling, dental/medical bills, lost wages, etc. All applications must be processed to determine eligibility.
 This trust fund is funded entirely by offenders and is collected annually by each Judicial Circuit in the State of Florida.

 The Lakeland Police Department's Victim Assistance Unit offers a wide range of services to victims of many crime types.
 The program is mandated to service victims of crime in the following areas.

 - Auto Theft

 - Child Victims of Physical Abuse

 - DUI Cases

 - Simple Battery

-The Victim Assistance Program at the Lakeland Police Department offers numerous services to victims of crime and/or their survivors.
+The Victim Assistance Unit at the Lakeland Police Department offers numerous services to victims of crime and/or their survivors.

 We believe the value in helping make the victim or their family whole again helps victims recover from the traumatic experience of being the victim of a crime.